KosTTTT/log/README.md

 # log
-C++ logging.
+C++ 20 logging for CMake project.
 Save to use between threads and processes.
 Cross platform.
+To use copy 'log' folder into your CMake project.